22001064/AgileTeamDev/README.md

-## Scope
+## In-Scope features

-Land on backlog page.
+- Land on backlog page.

-Set tasks with dates.
+- Set tasks with dates.

-Be able to have different priorities task. (low, medium, high)
+- Be able to have different priorities task. (low, medium, high)

-Different types of tasks. (bugs, task, feature)
+- Different types of tasks. (bugs, task, feature)